F5Bot alternative · Updated August 2026

 When the alerts pile up, get the buyers.

-Paste your site, and your agent watches eleven sources, scores each post by buying intent, and drafts the reply.
+Paste your site, and your agent watches twelve sources, scores each post by buying intent, and drafts the reply.
 You always press send.

 7 days · cancel anytime · never auto-posts